-Whether you plan to work while on the road or simply want to scroll through your social media apps, being connected to the Internet during van life is important.
+Whether you plan to work while on the road or simply want to scroll through your social media apps, being connected to the Internet during van life is essential.

-In our case, not only do we need consistent Internet to update our blog, but connectivity is also critical so that we can use Google Maps, locate campgrounds, answer emails, and keep in touch with family through our messaging apps.
-Though we embrace van life to help us ‘get away from it all’, we don’t deny the importance of having reliable Internet access.
+In our case, not only do we need consistent Internet to update our blog, but connectivity is also critical to use Google Maps, locate campgrounds, answer emails, and keep in touch with family through our messaging apps.
+Though we embrace van life to help us ‘get away from it all,’ we don’t deny the importance of having reliable Internet access.

-So in this post, we’ll talk about how we get WIFI on the road while traveling in our camper van.
-If you’re ready, let’s dive into it.
+So, in this post, we provide six tips for how we get WIFI on the road while traveling in our camper van.

 1. Unlimited Data Plan

 The most convenient way to get Internet access during van life is with your cell phone service provider.
 We recommend upgrading to an unlimited data plan because once you’re in the van, you will have much less opportunity to connect to WIFI hotspots and will be relying on your data plan.
-An unlimited plan may seem expensive at first, but you’ll be saving money in the long run because you won’t have to frequent cafes and co-working spaces just to get work done.
+An unlimited plan may seem expensive initially, but you’ll save money in the long run because you won’t have to frequent cafes and co-working spaces just to get work done.